pangit96/my_docker_server/README.md

 Web application to manage docker services and its containers.

 ## PURPOSE:
-- Managing docker-engine services
+- Manage docker-engine services
-- Managing docker containers
+- Manage docker containers
 - Launch new containers

 ## SET UP THIS ENVIRONMENT: